idealley/cloudcms-sdk/README.md

 You can chain any params as per [the documentation](https://www.cloudcms.com/documentation/application-server/services/node-urls.html)

+Refer to `repository/Node.php` to see all available methods.
+They are documented with working examples

 ### Todo

 * Use a proxy url to fetch the images/documents
 * add more methods

+### Get documents and images stored in Cloud CMS

+* Get images you with the node.js server developped by Cloud CMS to fetch and cache the images you need.
+* Deploy an application and use the deployement url